AdrianLThomas/presentations/slides/load-testing-with-k6/load-testing-with-k6.md

 - Perhaps about to launch a new service
 - Or expecting a significant jump in traffic for an event
 - Maybe you're expecting a slow and gentle increase...
-- Or you just want to ensure performance remains the same over time (e.g. no regressions introduced)
+- Or you just want to ensure no performance regressions are introduced

 ---